 This reader has 2 RFID points, with 2 RJ45 sockets for daisy-chaining, and a one pole, 2 way switch for setting the address.

 This reader has 4 RFID points, just one RJ45 connector, and no address switching.

 You will need connections between the Hub and the readers.
 These are standard Ethernet "patch" cables, either Cat3, Cat5 or Cat5e - it really doesn't matter which you use, so go for the cheapest.
-These are available from a number of sources, or you can order them through the StaRFIshrail shop.
+These are available from a number of sources.

 You need to plan the length of cables you need - and then work out the costs.
 Do not assume that Amazon and Ebay are the cheapest, as prices vary widely for exactly the same product.
-International customers are advised to buy cables locally, as shipping costs may make buying from the StaRFIshrail shop prohibitive.
 Planning is essential so you get the cables you require.
 I like to use colour coded cables, as this makes wiring easier.

 If you are connecting either to a computer system, or between hubs with CBus, then you will need twisted pair cable, but the matching plug-in connector for CBus is included with the Hub.

 To connect the Ethernet to the computer system, you will need an Ethernet patch cable - and maybe a small Ethernet router.

 You will need an number of tags for affixing to your rolling stock.
 At the very least, you will need one tag for an engine, and one tag for the last truck/carriage in a train.
 The StaRFIshrail tags (shown left, with N-gauge track for comparison) are approximately 6mm by 9mm, and will give a read distance of up to 30mm - though you are best not to use them too close to the limit.
 There are commercial tags available from Murata in 3mm square (approx 15mm read distance) or 8mm square (approx 30mm read distance) as well.